AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 ## Generating Artifacts for the new Application

-### This reference implementation gerenates Quarkus framework as the target application framework.
+### This reference implementation uses Quarkus framework,React and postgres as the target platform.

 5. Navigate to the **Moderization Workbench** tab.
-Select the newly created requirements file **<ALL>::system-requirements.txt** from the drop down and select **Generate data model and SQL** option from the second drop down.
+Select the newly created requirements file **\<ALL\>::system-requirements.txt** from the drop down and select **Generate data model and SQL** option from the second drop down.
 The system will invoke the LLM and display the generated output.
-Review the output for completeness and save it.
+Review the output for completeness, make necessary edits and save it.
 ![App UI](./images/DatamodelandSQL.png)

 6. Copy owners table sql script.
 Select **Generate ORM objects** from the second drop down and click on **Generate ORM objects**  button.
 Wait for the LLM response, review the output for accuracy and completeness and save the artifact.
 ![App UI](./images/GenerateORM.png)

-7. Repeat the above step for generating API code by selecting **Generate APIs** as the operation in the second drop down and clicking on **Generate APIs ** button.
+7. Repeat the above step for generating API code by selecting **Generate APIs** as the operation in the second drop down, providing ORM object as the input and clicking on **Generate APIs** button.
 ![App UI](./images/GenerateAPIs.png)

 8. Repeat the above step for generating Test cases for the APIs by selecting **Generate Test Cases** as the operation in the second drop down and clicking on **Generate Test Cases** button.